DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 If the players inquire as to the contents of Strahd’s saddlebags, Strahd merely states that they are his personal belongings—an old possession that he has come to dispose of in exchange for something new.
 (Strahd won’t elaborate further.)

-If the players ask whether Strahd was the silhouette watching them by Kavan’s cairn, Strahd smiles faintly.
+If the players ask whether Strahd knows anything about Kavan, Strahd smiles faintly.
 Instead of answering their question, he says, "Intriguingly, I was not the first creature called 'blood-drinker' in this valley.
 Can you guess who that was?"
 Regardless of the players' answer, he then shares the following tale:

 <div class="description">
 <p>"Long before my time, in the centuries before it came under my protection, Barovia was ruled by a different kind of darkness.
 His name was Kavan, warlord of the Mountain Tribes, and he swept forth from the Balinok Mountains like a raging storm to slaughter all who stood in his path.
 They called him Blood-Drinker, for the cursed spear he carried and his own, terrible thirst.</p>